vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 https://en.wikipedia.org/wiki/Noppera-b%C5%8D
 # Investigation
 ##### At Sun's Zoo
-Along Highway 1, tucked and hidden between the preserves, the parks, and the ranches, is a zoo.
+Along Highway 1, beyond the hustle and bustle of the boardwalk, past downtown and the college campuses, tucked and hidden between the preserves, the parks, and the ranches, is a zoo.
+Sun, what exhibit is everyone currently looking at right now?

+##### At the House on the Hills